babicb/babicb.github.io/teaching/peb19.md

   - "/img/P718006624.jpg" : "Alexandra Park (Toronto), photo by Nevena Novakovic (2017)"
 ---

-# Probabiity Evidence and Belief
+# Probability Evidence and Belief

 Welcome to the Caltech Probability Evidence and Belief course for Winter 2019.